 We started The Backyard Naturalist store in 1989 with a mission: To inspire our community to appreciate and nurture the nature found in all our backyards by providing a sanctuary of food, water and shelter for wild birds.

-Read The Backyard Blog for our latest news.
+For future inspiration on maintaining your backyard habitat (or taking things up a notch!)
 Subscribe to The Backyard Naturalist newsletter (bi-weekly, usually) to get our best tips, seasonal habitat checklists and birding news delivered to your InBox.